Image

 Phase N/A

-• Participants should not have other serious eye conditions or recent eye surgeries.
+• Participants should have no other eye diseases affecting the ERM.

 Study details